 I’ve been asked by friends at work to look into posting some more of my recipes, specifically the low cost healthy ones.

 So I’ll probably look to include the pea and mint soup recipe that I made this week.

 And also my oven baked whole wheat pesto fusilli.
 So more on those in the coming few weeks.

 Kedgeree was always a favourite and something my mum used to cook for us which I loved.

-So here is her original easy kedgeree recipe.
+This is her original easy fish kedgeree recipe.
 It’s healthy, low in calories and low fat too.